Eyyub01/HotelHub/README.md

   - pytest for testing framework
   - pytest-django for Django integration
   - coverage for code coverage
-  - factory-boy for test factories

 - **Documentation**
   - DRF Spectacular for API documentation
-  - Sphinx for project documentation
   - Swagger/OpenAPI for API specification

 ## 📊 Monitoring and Logging